lewiz-support/LMAC_CORE1/README.md

 Copyright (C) 2018-2021 LeWiz Communications, Inc.
 All rights reserved

+----------- Feb 2, 2021
+Open source simulation tool such as Verilator has been used by other users Simulation tool in FPGA tool such as Vivado has also been used by users with this core

 ---------------- Nov 16, 2020

 Added spec for LMAC1 Linux device driver as implemented for the ZCU102 board FPGA design example.